mikowals/pause-publish/README.md

 ## How it works

 Meteors publish / subscribe pairs work by processing every relevant document in Mongo oplog individually using observeChanges on a cursor.
 The publish also keeps a mergebox where all published docs are tracked by pubisher and collection.  `pausePublish` stops and restarts the oplog tailing while keeping the mergebox intact.
 So if your mass modifications and publish functions are simple enough (effect / observe a few identifiable collections) then a lot of efficiency is gained by manually managing the collection observers.

+By tracking the observer handles for each subscribed client to a publish all relevant observers can be stopped in one go.
+With a special added function that is aware of the mergebox the new observers can be started and the publisher resumes publishing all observed changes.